flytbase/flytdocs/source/docs/FlytPOD/About_FlytPOD.rst

 FlytPOD
 -------

 FlytPOD is next generation autopilot for drones.
-It has inbuilt powerful application processor which runs FlytOS- a drone application development platform.
-FlytPOD runs trusted Px4 autopilot firmware which can fly multirotors, fixed wings, vtol planes, flapping wings and many more custom drones.
+It has inbuilt powerful application processor which runs :ref:`FlytOS<flytos_about>` - the drone application development platform.
+FlytPOD runs customized trusted open source `PX4 <http://dev.px4.io>`_ autopilot firmware which can fly multi-rotors, fixed wings and many more custom drones.
-The device consists of sensors, intgrated powerful wifi and exapansion ports for payload interfaces.
+The device houses navigational sensors, integrated powerful WiFi router and expansion panel for an array of payload interfaces.

 FlytPOD PRO
 -----------

 FlytPOD PRO is the advanced version of FlytPOD.
-For applications that demand higher reliability and superior performance, FlytPOD PRO offers sensor redundancy and faster eMMC upgrades.
-Built  to provide fail safe navigation with dual GPS/ MAG module and faster data transfer with inbuilt EMMC, FlytPOD PRO goes an extra mile to give you reliability and performance for your professional drone.
+For applications that demand higher reliability and superior performance, FlytPOD PRO offers sensor redundancy and better storage.
+Built  to provide fail safe navigation with dual GPS/ MAG module, FlytPOD PRO goes an extra mile to give you reliability and performance for your professional drone.
+FlytPOD PRO runs customized trusted open source PX4 autopilot firmware which can fly multi-rotors, fixed wings and many more custom drones.

-Below is an introductory `youtube video <https://www.youtube.com/watch?v=BWaecLy8G10>`_ about FlytPOD internals.
+Watch the `youtube video <https://www.youtube.com/watch?v=BWaecLy8G10>`_ below to get yourself familiarized with FlytPOD.

 ..  youtube:: BWaecLy8G10
     :aspect: 16:9